mfherman/mattherman/content/research/research.md

 As part of research practicum course at Hunter in Fall 2016, we conceieved and conducted a mixed methods research project to assess social behavioir and interaction on the New York City subway.
 We collected more than 4,000 detailed observations of passenger behahvoir as well as in-depth "subway diaries" from eighteen research participants.
 Using logistic regression, we modeled the factors that influence how passengers direct their gaze and configure their bodies while riding the subway.
 The diaries helped us interpret and understand the observations.

 The results of the study have been published in the peer-reviewed journal, [Applied Mobilties](/pdf/subway.pdf).
 The research was also covered by the [Daily News] (http://www.nydailynews.com/new-york/nyc-subways-plagued-disorderly-exits-manspreading-study-article-1.2626553) and [CBS New York](http://newyork.cbslocal.com/2016/05/05/hunter-college-subway-study/).

-## Ethical Considerations for Using Algorithmic Decision Tools in the Public Sector

-I reviewed recent research and media coverage of algorithmic decision making in the public sector in a [brief paper](/pdf/pub-algo.pdf).